mrlunchbox777/pi-k3s-setup/README.md

 ## Issues

-* k3sup join seems to be completing successfully, but it's not quite working
+* No issues creating the cluster at this point, but lots of improvements

 ## Improvements